I’m Jamie Lyn Ross, owner of Fat Cat Design

 I am a graphic designer, website designer, social media and marketing strategist, writer, and copyeditor.
 I’m also a wife to the smartest man in the world, and a mom to three feral rescue cats.

 I have been blessed to enjoy life as founder and owner of Fat Cat Design since 2006.

 How I Became a Graphic Designer

 Prefer to skip the boring anecdote?
 Jump down to Why I love what I do for my clients.

 I originally studied in the field of psychology, earning a Bachelor of Arts degree in 1988.
-Being a fine arts degree, curriculum mandated completion of a handful of art classes.
+Being a fine arts degree, the curriculum mandated the completion of a handful of art classes.

 Dear reader, those forcefully-endured college art classes proved infinitely painful, and I loathed them.
 Every.
 Single.
 One.